Classes

 Online entry for the qualifiers is available via the following link; https://youngeventhorseseries.ie/entries-start-lists-results/.
 A qualifier entry fee of €40 must be paid when submitting your entry online.

-Entries must be submitted online before 10pm on the Sunday preceding each qualifier.
-Please note that this deadline will be strictly adhered to.
 All entries for the qualifiers must be made via the online entry system.
-Entries will no longer be accepted by email, phone, fax or post.
+Entries will not be accepted by email, phone, fax or post.

 It is strongly recommended that pony / rider combinations complete at least two Connemara Performance Hunter qualifier events before competing at the Dublin Horse Show.